SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 # Introduction
 Multi-omics datasets are an increasingly prevalent and necessary resource for achieving scientific advances in microbial ecosystem research.
 However, they present twin challenges to research infrastructures: firstly the utility of multi-omics datasets relies entirely on interoperability of omics layers, i.e. on formalised data linking.
-Secondly, microbiome derived data typically lead to computationally expensive analyses, i.e. on the availability of powerful compute infrastructures.
+Secondly, microbiome derived data typically lead to computationally expensive analyses, and so rely on the availability of high performance computing (HPC) infrastructures.
-Historically, these challenges have been met within the context of individual database resources or projects.
+Historically, these challenges have been met within the context of individual database resources or projects [@citesAsExample:Thakur2024-ey].
-These confines limit the FAIRness [@citesAsAuthority:Wilkinson2016-ig] of datasets (since they typically aren’t interlinked, directly comparable, or collectively indexed), and mean the scope to analyse such datasets is governed by the available resources of the given project or service.
+These confines limit the FAIRness [@citesAsAuthority:Wilkinson2016-ig] of datasets (since they typically aren’t interlinked, directly comparable, or collectively indexed), and mean that the scope to analyse such datasets is governed by the available resources of the given project or service.
 Removing these confines, by establishing a model for the federated analysis of microbiome derived data, will allow these challenges to be met by the community as a whole.
 More compute can be brought to bear by combining [EOSC](https://eosc.eu/) and [ELIXIR](https://elixir-europe.org/) infrastructures, [Galaxy](https://galaxyproject.org/) instances, and existing resources like [EMBL-EBI’s MGnify](https://www.ebi.ac.uk/metagenomics) [@citesAsAuthority:Richardson2023-ot], but this requires adopting a common schema for sharing analysed datasets, including their provenance.
-Such a schema can also directly contribute to the interlinking of omics layers, using research objects [@citesAsAuthority:Bechhofer2013-wj; @usesMethodIn:Soiland-Reyes2022-yh] to connect linked open datasets.
+Such a schema can also directly contribute to the interlinking of omics layers, using research objects following a standard like RO-Crate [@citesAsAuthority:Bechhofer2013-wj; @usesMethodIn:Soiland-Reyes2022-yh] to connect linked open datasets.

 We sought to address these challenges during BioHackathon Europe 2024, by designing and implementing a schema for this purpose.
 In this report, we detail our approaches, advances, and the uses of this work to allow the generation of comparable analyses on heterogeneous compute infrastructures.

 Our vision of a "federated microbiome analysis service" centres on the idea that different parts of the metagenomic data flow should be able to be completed in varied ways, by varied groups, on varied infrastructure.
-In practice, a metagenomic project's data flow may follow a timeline like the following:
+In practice the timeline of a metagenomic dataset may look like the following:

 1. A sampling field expedition takes place in Location X. Metadata such as sampling locations are recorded in lab-books.
 2. The sampler sends samples for DNA sequencing.
 3. The sampler sends their sequences to bioinformatician collaborators for analysis with an in-house pipeline
   a.
-The pipeline assembled raw whole-genome-sequencing reads into an assembled metagenome
+The pipeline assembles raw whole-genome-sequencing reads into an assembled metagenome
   b.
 The pipeline analyses the assembled metagenomes with a suite of taxonomic and functional analysis tools
 4. The group submits a publication detailing their work
 5. The journal requests that the data are submitted to an archive such as [ENA](https://www.ebi.ac.uk/ena) [@citesAsAuthority:Burgin2023-ds]